ScottWe/solidity-1/tutorials/6_comp_invars.md

   3. (Non-interference) If the invariant holds for some client, the actions of any other clients cannot break it.

-Each of these predicates is with respect to a bounded set of clients.
-We call this set a local neighbourhood.
-If our neighbourhood is large enough, the proof generalizes to any number of clients.
+Recall that a neighbourhood is a fixed set of interacting clients.
+If our neighbourhoods are large enough, our proofs of correctness will generalize to any number of clients.
 The details of this can be found in the [last tutorial](5_client_data.md).

 ## Instrumenting the Smart Contract